exercism/csharp/exercises/alphametics/README.md

 - Hint: You could try the column-wise addition algorithm that is usually taught in school.

-### Submitting Exercises

-Note that, when trying to submit an exercise, make sure the exercise file that you're submitting is in the `exercism/csharp/alphametics` directory.

 ## Submitting Incomplete Solutions
 It's possible to submit an incomplete solution so you can see how others have completed the exercise.